FAQs

 What is a Home Check/Visit?

 - We will look for things like holes in fences, fences that are too low, or other issues that may make them easy for the new animal to escape.
-Windows without latches or screens that may allow escape.

 - We also like to see where the animal will be kept, where other animals in the household are kept, and where exercised.